-Human biological and cultural evolution Delivered partly as a formal lecture, this session allows students to closely examine early hominid tools; the indicators of cultural evolution.
-We'll also look at how these tools relate to the Museum’s replica skull collection.
-Students Year levels 12-13, maximum 30 Cost $5 per student for a one-hour sessionAvailability Availability Available 25 Jul - 23 Sep and 10 - 21 Oct Venue Auckland Museum Learning Centre New Zealand Curriculum Levels 7 and 8 - Science (Nature of Science, Living World) Related galleries and exhibitions Origins gallery ENQUIRE NOW Examine early hominid tools and the Museum's replica skull collection in an investigation of human evolution This programme directly addresses NCEA Level 3 Biology Achievement Standard 91606 Demonstrate understanding of trends in human evolution.
+Human biological and cultural evolution Delivered partly as a formal lecture, this session provides students with a rare opportunity to examine early hominid tools.
+Students Year levels 12-13, maximum 30 students Cost $5 per student for a one-hour session Availability Term 4: 10 - 21 Oct 2016 Term 3: 24 July–29 Sep, Term 4: 16–27 Oct, 2017 Venue Auckland Museum Learning Centre New Zealand Curriculum Levels 7-8 - Science (Biology) Related galleries and exhibitions Origins gallery ENQUIRE NOW Examine early hominid tools and the Museum's replica skull collection in an investigation of human evolution This programme directly addresses NCEA Level 3 Biology Achievement Standard 91606 Demonstrate understanding of trends in human evolution.
 In facilitated discussion, students are challenged to identify biological changes that have taken place over sequential time periods and to cite associated scientific evidence.
 We recommend combining this session with a New Zealand Speciation session.
 This programme is assisted by LEOTC, funded by the Ministry of Education.
 Digital resources Walking with Cavemen - A Book and DVD by John Lynch and Louise Barrett.
 An excellent companion to the TV series providing an overview of key points and contemporary thinking on the topic.
 Walking with Cavemen - TV and Radio series.
 An outstanding human evolution resource specifically designed for New Zealand science teachers.
 Produced and hosted by the University of Waikato.
 Scientific American is a leading publication reporting on current evolutionary research.
 Highly recommended.
 National Geographic magazine takes a more popularist approach than the above but regularly features relevant articles and useful graphics.
 New Scientist Magazine is a source of detailed, up to date research on human evolution.
 Smithsonian Museum - the world's largest museum and research complex - includes 19 museums and galleries and the National Zoological Park.
 The Natural History Museum (NHM) collections and scientific expertise help to conserve the extraordinary richness and diversity of the natural world with groundbreaking projects in more than 68 countries.